 Native Pollinator Perennial and Annual Flowers

-Below is a list of suggested perennial and annual plants that are native to the Atlantic southeast.
-You can find most of these plants in all three regions of North Carolina.
-Perennials have a longer lifespan and will come back after one year, while annuals have a short lifespan and will need to be replanted after one year.
-This list isn’t exhaustive and only highlights a selection of pollinator plants that many nurseries and garden centers are likely to carry.
+Below is a list of suggested perennials native to North Carolina.
+Many of the trees listed can be found in all three major regions of North Carolina (Piedmont, coastal, mountain).
+This list isn’t intended to be comprehensive and only highlights a selection of native trees that many nurseries and garden centers are likely to carry.

 Aromatic aster, Symphyotrichum oblongifolium, is an herbaceous perennial that is native to the eastern and central regions of North America.